therubini/Live-Project/README.md

 ```
 #### *Jump to: [Introduction](https://github.com/therubini/Live-Project/blob/master/README.md#introduction), [Back End Stories](https://github.com/therubini/Live-Project/blob/master/README.md#back-end-stories), [Front End Stores](https://github.com/therubini/Live-Project/blob/master/README.md#front-end-stories)*
 ## **Project SideNav Bar**
 On a mobile view, or when the screen shrinks below 990 px, it collapses the navbar.
 I created a 3-bars Humburger menu which became visible on the left top corner of the page.
-The nav-content will be displayed on click to the 3-bars Humburgen menu with a 100% width.
+I created the Mobile nav-content to display on click to the 3-bars Humburger menu with a 100% width.
+I also fixed the bug that did not display any menu to display on screens less than 990 px.
 #### Javascript to render the effects of the CSS into HTML
 ```Javascript
 $("#toggle").click(function () {